Skip to Content

 Union Square Ice Rink

-The festivities here kick off when the Union Square Ice Rink officially opens for the season in early November, and stays put until Martin Luther King Day the following year (cancelled for 2020).
-The rink is open from 10am to 11:30pm daily, and each 90 minute session starts at the top of every even hour.
-Admission is $18 for adults, and $13 for children 8 and under, and includes skate rental.
+The festivities here kick off when the Union Square Ice Rink officially opens for the season in early November, and stays put until Martin Luther King Day the following year.
+The rink is open from 10am to 11pm daily, and each 90 minute session starts at the top of every even hour.
+Admission is $20 for adults, and $15 for children 8 and under, and includes skate rental.

-This is by far the most popular (and crowded) outdoor ice rink in the city, and it’s easy to see why as it is definitely one of the best ways to celebrate Christmas in San Francisco!
-The best time to skate is after the tree goes up so you get sort of that Rockefeller Center vibe.
-Be sure to buy your tickets in advance as they tend to sell out during peak times, especially during the weeks surrounding Christmas.
-The rink also has some fun special events and sessions, such as a polar bear skate, and a drag queen night.
+This is by far the most popular (and crowded) outdoor ice rink in the city, and it’s easy to see why as it is definitely one of the best Christmas activities in San Francisco!
+The best time to skate is after the tree goes up so you get sort of that Rockefeller Center vibe (coming from someone who finally skated there after visiting NYC in December!)

 Union Square Christmas Tree